lue-bird/elm-review-phantom-type/README.md

 # elm-review-phantom-type

 [`Review.PhantomType.forbid`](https://package.elm-lang.org/packages/lue-bird/elm-review-upgrade/1.0.0/Review-PhantomType#forbid)
-reports choice `type` parameters that aren't used in the definition (often called "phantom types").
+reports choice `type` parameters that aren't used in the definition – often called "phantom types".

 If you want to learn more about phantom types first, some recommends:
   - [podcast episode "Phantom Builder Pattern" by elm radio](https://elm-radio.com/episode/phantom-builder/)